 Eight ways to lower the risk with mergers and acquisitions

 The evidence shows that despite their obvious allure, mergers and acquisitions are high-risk endeavours.
 In fact trying to integrate two previously separate organisations is one of the most daunting challenges to face any CEO.
 The underlying reason for this high level of risk is of course the different dynamics between the two groups.
-In addition, without an exhaustive understanding of both organisations it is so easy to underestimate the post integration difficulties and be over optimistic about the benefits.
+Furthermore, without an exhaustive understanding of both organisations, it is so easy to make two classic errors.
+One is to underestimate the post integration difficulties.
+The second is to be over optimistic about the benefits.

 To get it right you need sensitivity, focus and above all speedy handling of the situation.
 If you are slack in this respect, then the pre-existing cultures, political divides and technical systems will fail to connect meaningfully.
 As a result, a clash becomes inevitable.
 The consequent disharmony and disunity then obstructs progress and productivity slumps.

 This is not to pour cold water on the upside.
 Mergers and Acquisitions often present golden opportunities for a step change in market penetration, technology acquisition, efficiency savings and so on.
 But our point is, that these opportunities are only realised if the M & A is handled correctly.